-Contents 2

 Introduction 3

-Information for those making a complaint 4
+Information for those making a complaint about a member 4

 Section A Who can raise a complaint with us?
 5

 Section B Do I have reasons to make a formal complaint?
 6

 Section C What do I need to do before raising a complaint with you?
 7

-Section D Why might we be unable to accept your complaint?
+Section D Why might we stop investigating your complaint?
 8

 Section E Raising the complaint 9

 Section F Evidence 10

 Section G Initial assessment 11

 Section H Early resolution 12

 Section I Default decision process 13

 Section J The proposed decision 14

 Section K Review requests 15

 Section L Final decisions 16

 Section M Awards 17

 Section N Members' complying with decisions 18